mokolabs/droplet/README.md

 ### Clone the app
 1. `cd Sites/` (or wherever you like to store projects locally)
-2. `git clone git@github.com:mokolabs/droplet.git droplet`
+2. `git clone git@github.com:mokolabs/droplet.mokolabs.com.git 00_default`

 ## Deploy the app
 The app is hosted on a dokku-managed droplet on Digital Ocean.